nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

    being documented
    * a full complement of **formal scientific decoration of modeled resources**
       * a comprehensive collection of features like anatomy, taxonomy, and assay type
-      * needed to offer deep and detailed search possibilities to research users
+      * prerequisite to offering research users deep and detailed search possibilities

 #### Level 1 submission process: overview